andgineer/sorokin.engineer/posts/en/_posts/2025-09-13-entrez_gene_streaming_with_http_stream_xml.md

 ## The Entrez Challenge

 When you request gene information from NCBI Entrez, you get detailed XML responses that can easily exceed 2MB.

-But here's the key insight: the essential gene information—summary, description, synonyms, and locus—appears within the first 5-10KB of the response.
+But here's the key insight: the essential gene information (summary, description, synonyms, and locus) appears within the first 5-10KB of the response.

 Traditional approaches force you to: